epitools2024/EpiChat/README.md

 ## Goals 📌

 - This project has the main goal of providing a social media made for Epitech Student.
 It should provide a summary of all the intranet's data in order to get the student in touch with their year's progression.
 - This project is also about to release the first dart package to handle correctly with a good OOP design in order to provide a full interface to handle easily the intranet's API.
-At this point, we will also write good and robust documentation both for the API endpoint and the package's core functionalities.
+At this point, we will also write good and robust documentation both for the API's endpoints and the package's core functionalities.
 - EpiChat has the will to make the students closer to each other and express themselves as geek people.

 ## Technical Requirement 🛠️